- Contact Us

 - Past, current, and future medical expenses related to the treatment of your spinal cord injury

-- Incidental expenses you incur due to your spine injury, such as costs of travel to and from appointments and the costs of needed medical equipment
+- Incidental expenses you incur due to your spine injuries, such as costs of travel to and from appointments and the costs of needed medical equipment

 - Lost wages from missed time at work if you are forced to take time off to recover